 Machine learning engineers use artificial intelligence techniques to design complex prediction models.
 Their work allows computers to detect patterns in data and use that information for predictive purposes, such as product recommendations or speech recognition.
 In the credit card scenario, a machine learning algorithm uses cardholder data to determine what typical spending patterns are and sends a warning or blocks the transaction when something diverges from that pattern.

-The U.S. Bureau of Labor Statistics reports that jobs for computer and information scientists are continuing to grow apace, with employment expected to increase by 19 percent by 2026.
-And those with AI skills are particularly in demand: Indeed reported that AI-related job postings leapt by 119 percent between 2015 and 2018.
+The U.S. Bureau of Labor Statistics reports that jobs for computer and information scientists are continuing to grow apace, with employment expected to increase nationally by 16% by 2028 and by an impressive 48% in Washington state.
+And those with AI skills are particularly in demand: "artificial intelligence specialist" was the top job on

 Engineers with expertise in machine learning could keep a career edge for at least the next 10 years, according to Dave DeBarr, principal applied researcher at Microsoft.